eternalmangekyo022/ws2026-s17-r1-209/phase-2/phase-2-src/phase2.md

 Navigating back and forth should persist the filled data

-### 2.4 Step 2: Floorplan Design

-Design the laundromat layout using a grid-based tool.

-#### 2.4.1 Toolbar

-Includes six **draggable** items:

-- Washer (8 kg)
-- Washer (11 kg)
-- Dryer (18 kg)
-- Dryer (25 kg)
-- Folding Table
-- Waiting Area

 Please refer to the video example and the provided HTML template on how they should look (colors, icons, etc).

 **Drag and drop**

 - The user is able to **drag an item** from the toolbar and drop it on a tile of the grid.
 When the drop is completed, the tool is shown in the grid.
-- The user is able to use a tool multiple times.
 - When the user drags a tool over a grid tile, the tile's opacity is set to 0.25, **indicating that it's possible to drop**.

-#### 2.4.2 Grid

-- The grid consists of 6 rows and 5 columns.
-However, it should be super easy to modify these values in the code, so please create and use constant variables, to allow fine-tuning the grid later on.
-- **Interactions:**
-  - Drag-and-drop tools onto grid tiles (replacing existing items)
-  - Single-click to clear a tile.
-  - Double-click to add a wall.
-  - Right-click to mark an entrance. _(the green box)_

 #### 2.4.3 Validation